Hussar: Croatian hussars

-Croatian hussar units, often designated simply as "Croats” (military unit), were raised from the Kingdom of Hungary Military Frontier, Croatian-Slavonian and the Kingdom of Dalmatia, Croatia and Slavonia.
+Croatian hussar units, often designated simply as "Croats", were raised from the Kingdom of Hungary Military Frontier, Croatian-Slavonian and the Kingdom of Dalmatia, Croatia and Slavonia.
 One notable captain and chief officer of hussars was Petar Keglević.
-In 1578, Charles II took command of the Croatian and Slavonian Military Frontier and prepared written orders and rule of service for infantry (Haramije) and horsemen (hussars), using the Serbo-Croatian language.
-The oldest written trace of the surname Husar in Croatia is from 1507 in Vinica where Petrus Hwzar (Petar Husar) was mentioned, in a document dated 1598 entitled "Regestum", mention was made of "hussar" at Lobor ("Castrum Lobor cum suis pertinentiis portiones magnificorum dominorum Joannis et Petri Keglyewich…“Blasius Hwszar, Inq(uilinus)”.
-A second reference to "hussar" appeared in 1613 from Krapina ("desertum Joannes Huszar de vinea cb – qr j”).
+In 1578, Charles II took command of the Croatian and Slavonian Military Frontier and prepared written orders and rule of service for infantry (haramije) and cavalry (hussars), using the Serbo-Croatian language.
+The oldest written trace of the surname Husar in Croatia is from 1507 in Vinica where Petrus Hwzar (Petar Husar) was mentioned, and the next mentions are in a Regestum document dated 1598 of Blasius Hwszar at Lobor ("Castrum Lobor ... dominorum Joannis et Petri Keglyewich ...
+Blasius Hwszar") and in 1613 from Krapina ("desertum Joannes Huszar").

 Croatian hussars were irregular light horsemen characteristic of the Habsburg-Ottoman border area.
 Croatian units were not inevitably referred as "Croats" but it was the most commonly used name.
-In the Thirty Years' War other designations used were Wallachen, Uskocken, Raitzen, Granitscharen, Insulaner, Wenden, Polen, Türken i Zigeuner.
+In the Thirty Years' War other designations used were "Wallachen, Uskocken, Raitzen, Granitscharen, Insulaner, Wenden, Polen, Türken, Zigeuner".
 Amongst the Croatian hussars could be found other ethno-political groups, such as Hungarians, Serbs, Albanians, Romanians, Poles, Vlachs and Cossacks.
 Croatian hussars participated in the siege of Magdeburg which was led by Johann Tserclaes as well as the sieges of Heidelberg, Frankenthal, Manheim, Breitenfeld, Lützen, Nördlingen, Wittstock and Breitenfeld.

-Between 1746 and 1750 four Grenz Hussar (border) regiments were established: the Karlovac, the Varaždin, the Slavonian and the Syrmia Regiments.
-The Croatian-Slavonian Grenz Hussars took part in the campaigns of 1793–94 against Revolutionary France In 1751 Maria Theresa prescribed a distinctive hussar uniform.
+Between 1746 and 1750, four Grenzer Hussar regiments were established: the Karlovac, Varaždin, Slavonian and Syrmia regiments.
+The Croatian-Slavonian Grenzer Hussars took part in the campaigns of 1793–94 against Revolutionary France In 1751, Maria Theresa prescribed a distinctive hussar uniform.

 History

-In the 18th century
+18th century European hussar formations

-Hussars outside the Polish Kingdom followed a different line of development.
+Hussars throughout Europe followed a different line of development than the Polish hussars.
 During the early decades of the 17th century, hussars in Hungary ceased to wear metal body armour; and, by 1640, most were light cavalry.
-It was hussars of this "light" pattern, rather than the Polish heavy hussar, that were later to be copied across Europe.
+It was hussars of this "light" pattern, rather than the Polish heavy hussar, that were later copied across Europe.
 These light hussars were ideal for reconnaissance and raiding sources of fodder and provisions in advance of the army.

 In battle, they were used in such light cavalry roles as harassing enemy skirmishers, overrunning artillery positions, and pursuing fleeing troops.
 In many countries, the hussars and bosniaks actually retained their original Asiatic uniforms.
 In the late 17th and 18th centuries, many Hungarian hussars sought employment in other Central and Western European countries and became the core of similar light cavalry formations created there.
 Following their example, hussar regiments were introduced into at least twelve European armies by 1800.

 Bavaria raised its first hussar regiment in 1688 and a second one in about 1700.
 Prussia followed suit in 1721 when Frederick the Great used hussar units extensively during the War of the Austrian Succession.